tonyganch/gonzales-pe/doc/CSSP.USAGE.en.md

 #### 1. Sample

-By this sample you can check your Gonzales installation validness and the work of its functions.
+With the help of this sample, you can check if Gonzales is installed correctly and if its (three) functions are working properly.

-Is it assumed that in the production code you will change AST in more intelligent way.
+It is assumed that in the production code you will change AST in a more intelligent way.

 Sample code: